njanssen/node-arduino-nano-33-ble/README.md

 ## What does this library do?

 This library makes it easy to listen to data from one or more sensors on a Arduino Nano 33 BLE and Nano 33 BLE Sense.
-The library utilizes the on-board Bluetooth Low Energy connectivity of this microcontroller board.
+The library utilizes the on-board Bluetooth Low Energy connectivity.

-Supported IMU sensors found on both the Nano 33 BLE and Nano 33 BLE Sense:
+Supported inertial measurement unit (IMU) sensors found on both the Nano 33 BLE and Nano 33 BLE Sense:

 -   Accelerometer
 -   Gyroscope